 Household Items and Consumer Products

-You might be surprised by the variety of household products that contains mercury.
+You might be surprised by the variety of household products that contain mercury.
 Traditional glass thermometers are well-known sources, but fluorescent light bulbs and certain batteries also contain this element.

 Older appliances often have electrical switches with mercury components.
 Even some cosmetics, particularly skin-lightening creams, may illegally include mercury compounds that absorb through your skin.